 You will need authorisation for access to restricted records, including records which are fragile.
 Our staff must order these records on your behalf, or can help you view a copy.

-If you are unable to pre-order the records yourself, you can ask us to pre-order for you.
+If you are unable to pre-order the records yourself, you can contact us to pre-order for you.
 Please note that an appointment is required to visit the Research Centre and view original records.
 To book an appointment visit our Research Centre page.

 You do not need to be logged in to ArchivesSearch to search for records.